Occupational Ther., OTD

 We are delighted that you are here with us.
 We wish both new and returning students every success in their academic endeavors.

 Nearly 40 years ago, the KU Medical Center faculty voted to form the schools of Allied Health, Medicine and Nursing.
 From those beginnings, the School (since renamed School of Health Professions) has grown to include nearly 600 students, 80 full-time faculty and more than 25 health care professions programs in eight academic departments.

 This is an exciting time to be at the School of Health Professions.
-Five of our programs are ranked in the top 25 in the nation in the 2014 edition of U.S. News & World Report’s “Best Graduate Schools.”
+Five of our programs are ranked in the top 25 in the nation in the latest rankings by U.S. News & World Report’s “Best Graduate Schools.”
 KU is also among the Midwest’s largest schools of health care education in both student population and the number of programs offered.

-While our faculty are actively involved in cutting-edge research and are leaders in their professions, their most important focus is your education.
-The time you spend learning at KU will be challenging, but we hope you will also find it stimulating, exciting and rewarding.
+Our faculty members are actively involved in cutting-edge research and clinical care.
+And while they are leaders in their professions, our faculty's most important focus is educating and preparing future health care professionals.
+The time you spend learning at KU will be challenging, but we hope you will also find it stimulating, exciting, and rewarding.